media-admin/janecka/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.1: Adjust run-time performance check, removing one test that was no longer appropriate.
-In the multisite add-on, store the last log message separately to perform better with binary logging together with large backups.
-Adjust next resumption display message if there isn't one.
-Cache the UpdraftVault quota to reduce the amount of network calls made during long backups.
+* 1.22.3: Fixes a security issue (see the changelog for more info).
+Fix potential issues with scanning of backup history.
+Update AWS SDK version.
+Various other small tweaks and fixes.
 A recommended update for all.